 The social media influencer market is set to reach $10 billion by 2020.
 Already 67% of marketers are promoting their content with the help of social media influencers.
 And marketers’ expenditure on influencers is expected to increase by about $50,000.

 So besides the fame, there is money to be made.
 Maybe that’s why most people would like to be social media influencers.
+There are courses that can help you do this.
 Whatever your reasons maybe, you are in the right place to learn how to be an influencer.
 Let’s delve in and explore the nuts and bolts of what you should do.

 First find a subject you are passionate about, and make it your own.
 Making a topic your own entails finding your voice among the crowd.
 This helps you stand out and offer value in an undisputed way.